kcearns/docker-swarm-meetup/README.md

 Initializing Swarm creates your first node.
 Type **docker node ls** to learn more about your node.
 What's its MANAGER STATUS?

 We'll now add the other two nodes as workers.
-Replace YOUR_TOKEN and YOUR_IP with the output from the output of the init command.
+Replace YOUR_TOKEN and YOUR_IP with the output from the init command.

 * Type **docker-machine ssh [firstname][lastname]-node02 "docker swarm join --token YOUR_TOKEN YOUR_IP:2377"**
 * Type **docker-machine ssh [firstname][lastname]-node03 "docker swarm join --token YOUR_TOKEN YOUR_IP:2377"**